tinacms/tina.io/content/docs/self-hosted/overview.md

 > Note: This is a Next.js example, but you can use TinaCMS with any framework.

-Your backend setup will be comprised of three main, configurable modules:
+The backend setup consists of three main, configurable modules:

 - [Auth Provider](/docs/self-hosted/authentication/overview)
   - Handles authentication and authorization for CMS operations.